-- Transportation zone.
-Portion of the construction site between the construction zones and staging yards over which builders carry members, tools, nuts, and bolts. - Video.
-Optional award category based on a recording that conveys the features of the design, analysis process undertaken to verify the design meets the structural specifications, fabrication methods, construction procedures and overall appeal of the bridge. - West end.
-End of the bridge that is opposite the east end of the bridge and from which L1, L2, and S are measured.
+Transportation zone.
+Portion of the construction site between the construction zones and staging yards over which builders carry members, tools, nuts, and bolts.

+Video.
+Optional award category based on a recording that conveys the features of the design, analysis process undertaken to verify the design meets the structural specifications, fabrication methods, construction procedures and overall appeal of the bridge.

+West end.
+End of the bridge without staggered piers and from which L1, L2, and S are measured.